team-solar-commanders/mc-exercise/FUBAR.md

 4- this edit is done by Basel as a driver and osama was a navigator .

 5- this edit is done by farah as a driver and ehab was a navigator .

+6- this edit is done by dina as a driver and ehab was a navigator .